Napa Valley, where to stay, where to eat, where to Wine.

-Rancho Caymus Inn: This was actually the first hotel Brandon & I ever stayed at (6ish years ago) and it still Is one of our favorites, mainly for it’s location, it’s right in the middle of Rutherford (middle of Napa Valley), it’s old California spanish charm, nice sized rooms, & real wood burning fireplace in your room!
-Rutherford Grill is walking distance, so is Elizabeth Spencer Winery two spots we also really love but in my efforts to keep this list short I left them off, but if you’re staying here I’d definitely recomnned those two spots to wine & dine!
+This was actually the first hotel Brandon & I ever stayed at (6ish years ago) and it still Is one of our favorites, mainly for it’s location, it’s right in the middle of Rutherford (middle of Napa Valley), it’s old California Spanish charm, nice sized rooms, & real wood burning fireplace in your room!
+Rutherford Grill is walking distance, so is Elizabeth Spencer Winery two spots we also really love but in my efforts to keep this list short I left them off, but if you’re staying here I’d definitely recommend those two spots to wine & dine!

 we’ve been to, dined at, and hung out at but haven’t stayed there yet!
 But I can promise you, if they’re in your budget they are SO GOOD, retreat like, with 5 star hospitality!